-All the above-listed license types may receive orders online, in person, telephonically, or through a third-party vendor. • Licensees may only sell to individuals who are at least 21 years of age (the individual placing the order must provide their name, date of birth, and delivery address).
-The employee making the delivery must verify the information provided in the order upon delivery;

-• Deliveries may only be made to the address provided at the time of the Order.
+All the above-listed license types may receive orders online, in person, telephonically, or through a third-party vendor.

+- Licensees may only sell to individuals who are at least 21 years of age (the individual placing the order must provide their name, date of birth, and delivery address).
+The employee making the delivery must verify the information provided in the order upon delivery; - Deliveries may only be made to the address provided at the time of the Order.
 Persons making the deliveries must be at least the age of 21 and an employee of the licensee.
-Persons delivering must verify the age of the individual receiving the alcohol beverage(s).

-• Licensees must also retain all records regarding the ordering and delivery of alcohol beverages pursuant to section 44-3-701, C.R.S.
+Persons delivering must verify the age of the individual receiving the alcohol beverage(s). - Licensees must also retain all records regarding the ordering and delivery of alcohol beverages pursuant to section 44-3-701, C.R.S. - See emergency Regulation 47-1101, 1 CCR 203-2, for additional information and requirements.